harishd10/cloud-track/README.md

 (3) Java program: vgl.iisc.volray.MapViewer - This reads a property file (sample available in input/ directory).

+You can select a cloud of interest but pressing control and mouse left click.

 Options for the viewer (3) can be specified by pressing "c" and entering a command.

-I'll soon make a list of commands supported.
-For now, you can check the executeComment() function in OffRendererTime.java
+The following commands are supported:

+**direction *<east,west,north,south>* **-- finds clouds along the queries direction

+**track <local,global>* ** -- tracks the local or global movement of the clouds.

+**option *<option> <value>* **

+The following options are supported:

+*localGlyphSize (globalGlyphSize)* - size of the glyphs for visualizing local (global) movement.

+*localLengthBefore (localLengthAfter)* - time to track and visualize the local movement of the cloud before (after) current time.

+*globalLengthBefore (globalLengthAfter)*  - time to track and visualize the global movement of the cloud before (after) current time.

+*localSampleDensity (globalSampleDensity)* - sub-sample time steps (to make computation faster)

+*time* - jump to a given time step (this is an integer representing the index from starting time)

+**option color** -- This toggles highlighting the clouds with different colors.

+Pressing "a" toggles animation mode

+Pressing the arrow keys allows panning (mouse can also be used for this purpose)

+Mouse right click is used for zooming in / out

+There are possible other options hidden in the code.
+I will make an exhaustive list when I find time.